chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 46   XOMP_loop_default(0,num_steps - 1, 1,&p_lower_,&p_upper_);
 ```

 Congratulations!
-You have fixed OpenMP implementation bugs.
+You have learnt how to fix OpenMP implementation bugs.